mcnvr/pv-curve-llm/server/ai/data/README.md

 # Data

-This data is not necessarily final or reliable, but is initial testing training data for the LLM for testing purposes.
+This data is not necessarily final or reliable, but is initial training data for the LLM for testing purposes.

 DISCLAIMER: Information such as ```Grok_Generated_Deep_Search``` is AI generated and will eventually be removed, as it is temporary to speed up the development process.
 Some of this information may be incorrect as it is created by AI.